oat-sa/taohub-user-guide/User Guide 3.3/Introduction/take-a-tour.md

 **2.** Create items.

 The Items page consists of three parts.
 On the left is the [Library](../appendix/glossary.md#library), where you can view the inventory of already existing items.
 In the center is the [Canvas](../appendix/glossary.md#canvas), where you can provide a label for a new Item and then author it, or edit the label, author or preview an exiting Item.
-And once you are _Authoring_ an item, the [Properties Panel](../appendix/glossary.md#properties-panel) will be on the right, where you can select component settings for your items, interactions, and tests, such as your chosen scoring method.
+And when you are _Authoring_ an item, the [Properties Panel](../appendix/glossary.md#properties-panel) will appear on the right, where you can select component settings for your items, interactions, and tests, such as your chosen scoring method.
 This three-part layout is a common feature of the TAO system.

 To create a new Item, you would select the _New Item_ ![New Item](../resources/_icons/item.png) icon on the bottom of the left panel.
 See the [Creating a new item section](../items/creating-a-new-item.md) for more details.